 SUMMARY

-THOR-2/BLC-2003 (NCT04172675) is an ongoing, phase 2, randomized, open-label, multicenter study evaluating the efficacy and safety of BALVERSA compared to investigator’s choice of therapy in patients with recurrent high-risk non-muscle-invasive bladder cancer (HR-NMIBC) and fibroblast growth factor receptor (FGFR) mutations or fusions; and who have received prior Bacillus Calmette-Guérin (BCG) therapy.
-The primary endpoint is recurrence-free survival (RFS).
-Efficacy and safety results for cohorts 2 and 3 (exploratory cohorts) have been published.1,2
+THOR-2/BLC-2003 (NCT04172675) was a phase 2, randomized, open-label, multicenter, multi-cohort study that evaluated the efficacy and safety of BALVERSA compared with investigator’s choice of therapy in patients with recurrent high-risk non-muscle-invasive bladder cancer (HR-NMIBC) and fibroblast growth factor receptor (FGFR) mutations or fusions who received prior Bacillus Calmette-Guérin (BCG) therapy.
+The primary endpoint was recurrence-free survival (RFS).1,2

 CLINICAL STUDY

-Abbreviations: AE, adverse event; BCG, Bacillus Calmette-Guérin; CIS, carcinoma in situ; CR, complete response; CSR, central serous retinopathy; ECOG PS, Eastern Cooperative Oncology Group performance status; FGFR, fibroblast growth factor receptor; MMC, mitomycin C; NMIBC, non-muscle-invasive bladder cancer; PR, partial response; R, randomization; RFS, recurrence-free survival; RPED, retinal pigment epithelial detachment; UC, urothelial carcinoma.
+Abbreviations: AE, adverse event; BCG, Bacillus Calmette-Guérin; BOR, best overall response; CIS, carcinoma in situ; CR, complete response; CSR, central serous retinopathy; DOR, duration of response; ECOG PS, Eastern Cooperative Oncology Group performance status; FGFR, fibroblast growth factor receptor; MMC, mitomycin C; NMIBC, non-muscle-invasive bladder cancer; PR, partial response; QD, once daily; R, randomization; RFS, recurrence-free survival; RPED, retinal pigment epithelial detachment; UC, urothelial carcinoma.

-cTreatment discontinued if PR or CR (defined as disappearance of marker lesion, with no remnant present and no viable tumor seen on histopathological examination) is not observed within 3 months.
+gTreatment discontinued if PR or CR is not observed within 3 months.

-Catto et al (2023)1 presented efficacy and safety outcomes from THOR-2 cohort 1 (n=73) in patients with recurrent BCG-treated, papillary-only high-risk NMIBC (high-grade Ta/T1) and select FGFR alterations refusing or ineligible for radical cystectomy.
+Catto et al (2024)1 presented interim efficacy and safety outcomes from THOR-2 cohort 1 (n=73) for patients with recurrent, BCG-treated, papillary-only HR-NMIBC (high-grade Ta/T1) and select FGFR alterations who refused or were ineligible for radical cystectomy.

 Patient Characteristics